bgigurtsis/blog/_posts/2022-08-26-icsarchitecture.md

 ![](https://www.bgigurtsis.com/pictures/posts/otarch/controlloop.PNG)

-Rather than butchering the definition, here's how Marty Edwards, ICS/OT Security SME, [describes what ICS are](https://youtu.be/k7qNCU8_Wpc?list=PL8OWO1qWXF4qRHrSTpwFbuLUL-bOrGn4y&t=119): `All Industrial Control Systems are designed for one primary purpose - and that is to automate a physical process.
-They accomplish this through sensors to measure physical properties and actuators to manipulate those properties`.
+Rather than butchering the definition, here's how Marty Edwards, ICS/OT Security SME, [describes what ICS are](https://youtu.be/k7qNCU8_Wpc?list=PL8OWO1qWXF4qRHrSTpwFbuLUL-bOrGn4y&t=119): _"All Industrial Control Systems are designed for one primary purpose - and that is to automate a physical process.
+They accomplish this through sensors to measure physical properties and actuators to manipulate those properties."_

 ##### Programmable Logic Controllers (PLCs)